Beto O'Rourke cites his own two arrests to endorse ending cash bail system

 Breaking News Emails

-At an event in in Rock Hill, South Carolina, a woman who said she worked with the American Civil Liberties Union asked O'Rourke about his plans for "the cash bail system that you yourself benefited from."
+During a campaign event here, a woman who said she worked with the American Civil Liberties Union asked O'Rourke about his plans for "the cash bail system that you yourself benefited from."

 “She alludes to the fact that I've been arrested twice in my life,” O’Rourke said in response, as the crowd laughed nervously.
 “Both serious offenses, once more than 20 years ago for attempted criminal trespass, the other far more serious and far more grave a mistake, for driving under the influence of alcohol.
 Drunk driving, to put a point to it.”